SavageSlimes/ServerTimeBotEU-Public/README.md

 # ServerTimeBotEU-Public
 This is a public version of the ST bot at Savage Slimes.
-It's perpetual.
+It's perpetual and won't any any new features.

 *Go to https://discordapp.com/developers/applications/me